 You and your doctor or nurse can work together to prevent infections by following these steps.

-Before getting a medical procedure, talk to the doctor or nurse about:
+Before having surgery or getting another type of medical procedure, talk to the doctor or nurse about:

 - Any medical problems you have, like diabetes